WordPress/create-block-theme/readme.txt

 Make changes to your site styles and templates using the Site Editor.
 You can also include new fonts using the plugin options.

 = Step 3 – Export =
 Still in the WordPress dashboard, navigate to "Appearance" -> "Create Block Theme" section.
 Select one of the available options and then, if necessary, add the details for the theme here.
 These details will be used in the style.css file.
-Click "Create theme” button, to save the theme.
+Click "Generate” button, to save the theme.

 == Changelog ==